Hackfront-ITA/dds-project/README.md

 ## 2. Technologies

-This project uses Docker to create a virtual environment, containing both correct processes and byzantine processes, that communicate together via a virtual network.
+This project uses Docker to ensure the reproducibility of the environment, and Compose to create a virtual infrastructure, containing both correct processes and byzantine processes, that communicate together via a virtual network.

 Everything needed to setup the infrastructure is described in [docker-compose.yml](./docker-compose.yml) file, for an easy [setup](#1-setup).

-For the code part, we used Python as it is a powerful language.
+For the code part, we used Python due to its similarity to pseudocode.

 The paper also requires a threshold signature scheme (TSS).
 For this purpose we chose BLS algorithm, since a good implementation is available on PIP in the [blspy](https://pypi.org/project/blspy) package.